 H7: The credit ratings of Islamic banks improve as the number of female directors increases on the corporate board.

 Wang et al. (2015) confirmed that the board of independent non-executive directors (INEDs, s) is one of the most important factors in determining the firm's success.
 Only a few research have looked into the importance of INED and its impact on credit ratings for Islamic financial institutions.
 The highly independent board enhances the firm credit rating (Grassa, 2016).
 The agency theory supports board independence because the INEDs can be crucial in solving the agency issues between the principal and agent.
 The presence of an independent board improves the governance system and access to low-cost funds, which results in high credit ratings.
-The Study expects that the governance function can be enhanced in the presence of NEDs and INEDs because they act on the behalf of all stakeholders instead of specific stakeholders.
+The Study expects that the governance function can be enhanced in the presence of NEDs and INEDs because they act on behalf of all stakeholders instead of specific stakeholders.
 Its result might be transparent monitoring and financial statements, which leads to proper disclosure, limited funds misallocation and low-risk default.

 H8: The credit ratings of Islamic banks improve as the number of non-executive directors increases on the corporate board.

-H9: The credit ratings of Islamic banks improve as the number of Independent non-executive director’s increases on the corporate board.
+H9: The credit ratings of Islamic banks improve as the number of Independent non-executive directors increases on the corporate board.

-The Supervisory shariah board, Shariah committee, and Advisory board are used to monitor Shariah compliance in Islamic banks.
-Because the Shariah advisory board and the Shariah committee's roles are confined to advice and suggestions, the Shariah supervisory board can achieve more efficient and effective Shariah compliance monitoring.
+The Supervisory shariah board, Shariah Committee, and Advisory Board monitor Shariah compliance in Islamic banks.
+Because the Shariah advisory board and the Shariah committee's roles are confined to advise and suggestions, the Shariah supervisory board can achieve more efficient and effective Shariah compliance monitoring.

 A supervisory shariah board can enforce management to carry on operational and investment activities according to Islamic rules and regulations; however, other shariah boards or committees can give advice or suggestions only (Grassa & Matoussi, 2014).
 Further, literature found diversity in the role of the Shariah board.
 There is no relationship between the shariah supervisory board and firm success.
 The Islamic business operations and success were affected by the Shariah Supervisory board and shariah executives (Alam & Miah, 2021).
 A positive and negative relationship exists between Shariah governance and Islamic bank's success, according to (Mansoor et al., 2019) and Grassa (2016).